Nick Kroll and John Mulaney on Why Controversial Jokes Are Worth Doing If They're Funny

 The pair chatted with TIME about the path forward for their partnership, awards show FOMO and how comedy’s tackling Trump.

-TIME: How did doing Oh Hello together this long affect your friendship?
+TIME: How did doing Oh, Hello together this long affect your friendship?

 Kroll: I've known him for so long, and we love being around each other so this was such a pure joy.
 The fact that it then succeeded on other levels was a very good lesson.